 Fire-Grazing Interactions in Kenya

 I continue to examine grazing-fire interactions in the Laikipia savannas of Kenya.
 After a pause due to Covid, students and I returned to Kenya in 2022 to initiate an annual burning experiment in the Kenya Longterm Exclosure Experiment (KLEE).
 This is part of a new initiative to measure soil carbon in the context of burning.
-In the spring of 2013 I burned a series of 18 small plots in collaboration with Truman Young from U.C.
+In the spring of 2013 and 2017 we burned a series of 18 small plots in collaboration with Truman Young from U.C.
 Davis and Duncan Kimuyu from University of Nairobi (funded in part by a National Geographic Grant).
 During the summer of 2013 and 2014 I taught BIOL 375 Conservation Biology and Research Methods in Savannas, a class for Goshen College and Kenyan undergraduates to jointly explore the conservation opportunities in Kenyan savannas.
 My research and the course is based at Mpala Research Centre in Laikipia, Kenya.

 Tallgrass Prairie Grazing Project